dhruvbansal26/MoneyWise/README.md

 The application has been successfully deployed on [Vercel](https://vercel.com/).
 Any updates pushed to the main branch will automatically trigger deployment.

-### Development Guidelines

-- Please ensure your code adheres to the established style and linting rules.
-- Create descriptive commit messages and pull request titles to ease the review process.

 ## Future Enhancements

 The MoneyWise team is actively working on several enhancements and features, including: